 According to the American Psychological Association, resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems, finances, or stress at work.

-With so much going on in the world, resilience is more important than ever.
+With so much going on in the world, resilience in the workplace is more important than ever.
 It sets the tone for a person’s life in and out of work.
 It’s a defining factor in how people address challenges and rebound from hardship.

 10 truths about resilience in the workplace